lssda/lssda.github.io/register.md

 Registration is free of charge, but is *mandatory* for all participants.
 The registration deadline is October 9, 2025.

+Both virtual and in-person attendance options are available, but we strongly recommend that all speakers attend in person to maximize the productivity of the event.

 **Important:** Registration is a two step process.
 Fill out the form below **by October 9, 2025**.
 Attendees who do not have an existing, valid SLAC badge will be required to additionally register with SLAC security to obtain site access.

 <div class="text-center my-4">